-The growing demand for food delivery has led to an increase in the number of delivery-only restaurant format, that is, cloud kitchen.
+The growing demand for food delivery has led to an increase in the number of delivery-only restaurant formats, that is, the cloud kitchen.
 A Cloud kitchen, also known as Dark Kitchen, Ghost Kitchen, Virtual Restaurant, does away with the dine-in completely, which reduces the cost of setting up a restaurant.
 With no Front of the House and no struggle for finding a location with high footfall, the investment needed to open a restaurant comes down significantly.
-To further cut down the costs, co-working, shared kitchen spaces have come up, that make opening a cloud kitchen business much easier.
+To further cut down the costs, co-working, shared kitchen spaces have come up, which makes opening a cloud kitchen business much easier.

 The Rise Of Shared Kitchen Spaces In The Cloud Kitchen Business

 Shared Kitchen Spaces are large kitchen infrastructures fitted with all the necessary equipment and utilities required to operate a cloud kitchen business.
 These are well-divided co-working spaces that can be inhabited by multiple restaurant brands.
 Storage and Refrigeration Units are common.
-An average Shared Kitchen Space is typically around 1200-1800 Sq Ft large and can accommodate 6-10 different restaurant brands at a time
+An average co-kitchen working space is typically around 1200-1800 Sq Ft large and can accommodate 6-10 different restaurant brands at a time

 The Kitchen Operators provide the Back Of The House services such as dishwashing and cleaning and often provide the technology to accept orders from online food aggregators as well.

 Cloud Kitchen brands can hire these shared kitchen commercial spaces on a monthly basis or on the basis of usage.
 For instance, a brand that is operational only during the night for late-night food delivery can rent the space only during the night-time.
 The same kitchen space can be utilized by a brand that is operational during the day time.